 You know that there are things you love.
 You see them, touch them, they may make you feel happy, or uncomfortable, or childlike, or even sad.
 Yet, you still love them.

 That happens to me with many gallery experiences.
 I go in and see stuff that I simply enjoy.
 As most of you may know, I am an artist myself.
 So I love seeing what others do, how others express themselves, their techniques, their sublime expressiveness and their massive flops.
 It is all part of the planetary network of neurons that we all share as artists.
-If you want, it is kind of letting the left side of your brain getting a glimpse of what the right side is doing.
+If you want, it is something like letting the left side of your brain getting a glimpse of what the right side is doing.
 Sometime you may approve and sometimes you may not, but most of the times, you will probably think “that´s different, why didn´t I think of that” (while in others it will be more like “I´m glad I didn´t go there…).

 There are as many visual paradigms as inhabitants on this planet we call Earth.
 Yet the freedom to express those different views of the world are not that simply available.
 We artists are, in general, highly sensitive individuals.
 And we are courageous too.
 The truth is that not everyone is prepared to pour his or her heart out so that someone can trample on it.
 We artists do that time and time again, and I can assure you there is always someone ready to trample, jump, back-up over the victim, and even do a few wheelies over the dead body.